stfc/PSyclone/doc/user_guide/psy_data.rst

 The library using the PSyData API must provide a user-defined data type called ``PSyDataType``.
 It is up to the application how this variable is used.
 PSyclone will declare the variables to be static, meaning that they can be used to accumulate data from call to call.
+An example of the PSyDatType can be found in the NetCDF example extraction code (see ``lib/extract/dl_esm_inf/netcdf``, or :ref:`psyke_netcdf` for a detailed description) or any of the profiling wrapper libaries (all contained in ``lib/profiling``)

 .. method:: PreStart(this, module_name, kernel_name, num_pre_vars, num_post_vars)

-    This method is called first each time the instrumented region is executed.
+    This is the first method called when the instrumented region is executed.
 It takes 4 parameters (besides the implicit ``PSyDataType`` instance):